 Checklist to become a Missouri LPN:

 - Apply for licensure with the Missouri Board of Nursing

-- Obtain a CPR card and pass the NCLEX-PN exam
+- Pass the NCLEX-PN exam

 LPN Salaries in Missouri